Steellow/calendary/README.md

 ### How printing works?

-By using javascript's own `windows.print()`.
+By using javascript's own `window.print()`.
 To see how the calendar gets printed and not the whole page, check [app.css](./src/app.css).

 ### How preview works?